Car: Industry

 The automotive industry designs, develops, manufactures, markets, and sells the world's motor vehicles, more than three-quarters of which are cars.
 In 2020, there were 56 million cars manufactured worldwide, down from 67 million the previous year.
-The automotive industry in China produces by far the most (20 million in 2020), followed by Japan (seven million), then Germany, South Korea and India.
+The automotive industry in China produces by far the most (20 million in 2020), followed by Japan (seven million), then Germany, South Korea, and India.
 The largest market is China, followed by the US.

-Around the world, there are about a billion cars on the road; they burn over of petrol and diesel fuel yearly, consuming about 50 EJ of energy.
-The numbers of cars are increasing rapidly in China and India.
+There are around 1.644 billion cars in use worldwide as of January 2025; they burn over of petrol and diesel fuel yearly, consuming about 50 EJ of energy.
+The number of cars is increasing rapidly in China and India.
 In the opinion of some, urban transport systems based around the car have proved unsustainable, consuming excessive energy, affecting the health of populations, and delivering a declining level of service despite increasing investment.
 Many of these negative effects fall disproportionately on those social groups who are also least likely to own and drive cars.
 The sustainable transport movement focuses on solutions to these problems.
-The car industry is also facing increasing competition from the public transport sector, as some people re-evaluate their private vehicle usage.
+The car industry is also facing increasing competition from the public transport sector, as some people re-evaluate their use of private vehicles.
 In July 2021, the European Commission introduced the "Fit for 55" legislation package, outlining crucial directives for the automotive sector's future.
 According to this package, by 2035, all newly sold cars in the European market must be Zero-emissions vehicles.